 Lieutenant Frederick John Gordon Whittall MC

-Frederick Whittall took command of the 17th Battalion on 9th July 1916 at Trones Wood.
-He was gazetted for a Military Cross on 26/9/16 for the action.
+Frederick Whittall held the line as Commander of D Coy at Montauban and took command of the 17th Battalion on 9th July 1916 at Trones Wood.
+He was gazetted for a Military Cross on 26/9/16 which appears to realte to 1st-2nd July 1916.
 His citation reads “For conspicuous gallantry in action.
 He led his company with great dash, and for 24 hours, under heavy shell fir, occupied and improved a line of trenches.
 On two previous occasions he had displayed great courage in action.”
 In Spring Lt.
 Whittall had been OC IV Platoon of D Company.

 Lieutenant Robert Forbes Mansergh MC

 The III Platoon Officer for Arthur Bell was awarded MC for deeds in the summer of 1916.
 Arthur Bell had referred to his prior bravery in preventing injuries during an accident in grenade training.
 “Perhaps a notch towards an honour later.
 In fact, he was awarded the M.C. in September, 1916.”

 Robert’s citation, dated 26/9/16, reads “When an enemy shell lighted an ammunition store, he and his orderly [Pte A Hall who was awarded the DCM], although they had been knocked over by the explosion, helped to organise a party to remove the ammunition.
 Continual explosions were taking place around them.
 Later he assisted to dress and bring in the wounded.”

 See The Cost